 The Displaced non-fiction essay review

 In The Displaced: Refugee Writers on Refugee Lives (2018), Viet Thanh Nguyen writes in the introduction: “To become a refugee is to know, inevitably, that the past is not only marked by the passage of time, but by loss – the loss of loved ones, of countries, of identities, of selves.”
-The Displaced is a collection of non-fiction essays written by authors displaced who were from their countries by war or extreme poverty and rendered refugees in foreign countries.
+The Displaced is a collection of non-fiction essays written by authors who have been displaced from their countries by war or extreme poverty and rendered refugees in foreign countries.

 One of the many things I loved and appreciated about this book is how it brings into perspective the realness of what’s lost when one becomes a refugee.
 Reading the essays, I realized how certain aspects of human lives go unnoticeable, their importance unrecognized, until our circumstances force us to; until we’re face to face with these seemingly subtle things.
 One of the essays that paint this perspective in broader strokes is Joseph Azam’s Last, First, Middle.